shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/move-project-directories.md

 and we don't need to worry about updating any other publish information in Shotgun or Toolkit!

+{% include warning title="Warning" content="The above steps assume that you are re-pathing the existing storage root.
+If instead you trash the existing one or create a new one then you will need to re-register all your folders and re-publish your `PublishedFiles` entities." %}

 ## References

-Note that if any of your scene files have references in them that are pointing to the old path, you'll need to update these on your own, or make symlinks to ensure that they get resolved correctly.
+If any of your scene files have references in them that are pointing to the old path, you'll need to update these on your own, or make symlinks to ensure that they get resolved correctly.

 ## Versions